harmony-one/h/progress/alaina-furstenberg.md

+2025-06-06 Fri: Update of the community section.
+Testing of the /opus /haiku and /sonnet.
+Designed a graphic and promoted on X. Continued work in Figma Make on a Harmony website

 2025-06-05 Thu: Deep dive into Figma Make, generating new websites for Harmony, shown [here]().
 Insights on Framer vs Figma Make: Thread on 5.country.

 2025-06-04 Wed: Deep dive into Framer, generating new websites for Harmony, shown [here]().
 FlappyH1 [promotion](https://x.com/harmonyprotocol/status/1930333314109583674).
 Creation of 5.country robotics videos in Sora.